 The Medical University of South Carolina's trauma department has received national "Level 1" status, the highest rating a trauma center can receive.

-MUSC, inspected in November, is the first in the state to receive the top national rating from the American College of Surgeons, MUSC spokeswoman Heather Woolwine said Monday.
+MUSC, inspected in November, is the first in the state to get the top national rating from the American College of Surgeons, MUSC spokeswoman Heather Woolwine said today.
 The state health department already has given MUSC and three other South Carolina hospitals the top ranking.

 The national verification "provides confirmation that a hospital has demonstrated the ability to provide the highest quality trauma care," Woolwine said in a release.

-Patients are routed to specific hospitals depending on their location and the severity of their condition.
+Patients are routed to specific hospitals depending on their locations and the severity of their conditions.

 "The closest hospital with an emergency room may not be the best place to take a trauma patient," said Dr. Bruce Crookes, MUSC's medical director for trauma.
 "For a seriously injured patient, transport to a Level 1 center such as MUSC can increase his or her chances at survival."

 Crookes pointed to a study in the New England Journal of Medicine that showed patients treated at Level 1 trauma centers fare better than those with comparable injuries who are treated at non-trauma centers.